-“IPS” – these magic set of three English alphabets can sound the war-drums in many young people’s heart in India.
+“IPS” – this magic set of three English letters can sound the war-drums in many young people’s hearts in India.
 Indian Police Service is the ultimate fantasy of those whose blood boils against crimes and criminals.
 But make no mistake, being an IPS is not only a manly dream, but many young ladies also want to wear the khaki.

 But, do you know about the career progression of an IPS officer?
 Do you know what you can be or can do after being selected in the service?

-In this hub, I am going to make you aware about the long career path of an Indian Police Service officer.
+In this hub, I am going to make you aware of the long career path of an Indian Police Service officer.
 Read the lines below and dream more colourfully.

 Training at SVPNPA

 I hope you know that an IPS is selected via UPSC Civil Services examination conducted every year throughout the country.
 If you are meritorious enough to clear this examination and get your coveted Indian Police Service, then you will have to undergo a one-year training course at Sardar Vallabhbhai Patel National Police Academy (SVPNPA) in Hyderabad.

 The training is of the highest class.
 Here, in SVPNA, the officer cadets are trained in various physical activities, weapons etc. They will also get theoretical knowledge about IPC, various laws, social issues and management.